Choosing Brushes for House Painting

 These primer-sealers dry very quickly making it impossible to preserve a paint brush unless you clean it out immediately.
 Keeping the brush submerged inside the sealed can will preserve it for future use without the hassle of cleaning or the expense of a ruined brush and the need to buy another one to apply more sealer in the future.

-When you need to apply sealer again, just pull the brush out, wipe the paint from the handle back into the can and you're ready to go.
-Wearing gloves or using a rag to handle the brush until you get it clean will keep the sealer off your hands.
+When you need to apply sealer again, just pull the brush out, wipe the paint from the handle back into the can, and you're ready to go.
+Wearing gloves or using a rag to hold the brush until you get it clean will keep the sealer off your hands.
+One note: most brush handles will be too long to fit inside a paint can.
+You will have to cut the handle short enough to fit or buy a brush with a stubby handle to be sure it will fit when the lid it replaced on the paint can.

 Keeping Your Brushes in Top Condition